Ever Wondered How Singapore’s Finances are Budgeted And Managed?

 Imagine you’re a family planning your budget for the year.
 You’d need to estimate your income, such as the total salary and investment returns, and plot your expenditure, which could range from mortgage payments and utility bills to food and transport costs.

 You may decide to spend more than you earn this year, maybe going on that dream vacation in the Maldives, drawn by the pristine white sand and warm ocean waves.
 You’ve squirrelled up sufficient savings from previous years.
 Good for you!

 However, you know that in the long run, you cannot sustain a budget where expenditures exceed the income.
 And that’s one basic idea of being financially prudent – making sure that what you earn is enough for what you spend, so that you can sustain your finances over the long term.

-The Singapore Government also manages a Budget on behalf of the nation, which it prepares for every financial year, beginning on 1 April.
-Information that you’ll find in the Budget include the revised revenue and expenditure projections for the financial year ending, and the planned revenue and expenditures for the next financial year.
+The Singapore Government manages the nation’s Budget, which is prepared annually.
+Information that you’ll find in the Budget include the revised revenue and expenditure projections for the current financial year ending on 31 March, and the planned revenue and expenditures for the next financial year starting on 1 April.

-Like a good family budget, the Government goes through a rigorous process to design a Budget that address Singapore’s current and future needs, while remaining fiscally sustainable.
+Like a good family budget, the Government goes through a rigorous process to design a Budget that addresses Singapore’s current and future needs, while remaining fiscally sustainable.

 The Budget Feedback Process

 How is the Budget typically prepared?
 First, there are many rounds of discussions within the Ministry of Finance (MOF) and with other ministries and agencies.
 The Government may consider: what are the national priorities?
 What trade-offs need to be made?
 Are the plans financially viable?

 These discussions are then opened for wider public debate.
 Prior to each Budget, MOF initiates a public feedback exercise to seek views from different parties, such as businesses, unions, and individual households.